NamanMadhogaria/warmup-first-repo/README.md

 dev or develop: This branch is for ongoing development.
 New features are typically merged here first for testing and integration before being merged into the main branch.

-feature/*: These are short-lived branches created for a specific feature or task.
+feature: These are short-lived branches created for a specific feature or task.
 A descriptive name, like feature/add-user-authentication, is used.
 Once the feature is complete, the branch is merged into dev and then deleted.
 This is a key part of most modern workflows, like GitFlow and GitHub Flow.

 What Git Solves in Collaborative Development
 Before Git, a common problem was developers overwriting each other's code, leading to lost work and frustration.
 Git's distributed nature and powerful features solve several critical problems in collaborative environments: